syncwerk/syncwerk-misc/README.md

 syncwerk-find-0-byte-files-replace-with-latest-SFConfict-version.sh
 ```

-## syncwerk-find-and-move-duplicates
+## syncwerk-find-and-move-duplicates.sh

 **Caution:** BETA script - Make backups before executing script

 **About:** Finds duplicate files within each directory by comparing the md5 checksums.
-Duplicate files are then moved to a sub-folder named `syncwerk-found-duplicates`.
+Duplicate files are then moved to a sub-folder named `syncwerk-found-duplicates.sh`.
 This script is mainly intended to find duplicate "SFConflict" files but will also find other duplicate files.

 ### Install
 The script can be used on Windows, Linux and possibly macOS (untested).